infoScoop/infoscoop-documents/en/user-guide/operations-of-a-tab.md

 ## Adding a Tab

-Click ![Add the tab] to add a new tab to the screen.
+Click "Add a tab" button to add a new tab to the screen.
 A new tab is added.
 ![Adding the tab]

 The maximum number of tabs that can be added depends on the system setting.